jakec888/form-remember/README.md

 # Todo

-- create hashmap to insert input tag names with the text value
+- create hashmap to insert input tag names with the text value √
-- add keyboard shortcut (done)
+- add keyboard shortcut √
-- material ui (done)
+- material ui √
 - import hashmap as a json file
 - export hashmap into json file
 - publish